-Next, I spent three hours waiting to get an abdominal ultrasound.
+Next, I spent three hours waiting to get another abdominal ultrasound.
 They wanted to try a pelvic ultrasound, but I was reluctant.
-The pain meds were barely covering my symptoms, I couldn’t imagine something prodding around in there.
-I made the right choice too because the ultrasound felt similar to nails being dragged across my belly button.
+The pain meds were barely covering my symptoms, I couldn’t imagine something prodding around internally.
+I made the right choice too because the ultrasound felt like nails being dragged across my belly button.
 Back in my room, a doctor came in to let me know both the x-ray and ultrasound were clean.

 “The pain may be caused by your cycle and you should follow up with your OBGYN in case it is Endometriosis.”

-My surgery was scheduled for April 4th and I couldn’t wait for the pain to end.
+My surgery was scheduled for April 4th.
 My dad came down to Tennessee to help with Trax and our hospital bags were packed.
 I prayed and prayed for them to find something.
 Anything.
 It didn’t need to be Endometriosis.
-I just needed evidence of something.
+I just needed to know what was causing this pain.

 For the rest of the evening, I sat in bed drifting in and out on painkillers wondering if I made the whole thing up.
-Am I the girl on tv who believed so badly she was in pain that her body compensated for these consuming thoughts?
+Am I the girl on tv who believed so badly she was in pain that her body mimicked her thoughts?
 Will I live this way well into my 30’s?

 The following morning, I rose and organized every cluttered corner of my room.
-I then landed deep in a sea of endometriosis research and special treatment centers.
-“If a doctor isn’t very familiar with endometriosis, it is possible for him to miss common signs like discoloration and lesions deeper than performed during a normal laparoscopy."
+I then landed deep in a sea of Endometriosis research and special treatment centers.
+“If a doctor isn’t very familiar with Endometriosis, it is possible for them to miss common signs like discoloration and lesions deeper than performed during a normal laparoscopy."
 That could be it.